statnett/edx-dotnet/SETUP.md

 docker ip
 ```

-This ip must be used in the App.config files shared between the examples.
+This ip must be used in the App.config files of the given example you want to run.

 Update the field _EdxUrl_ in App.config with the docker machine ip, for instance:
 ```